sigsep/open-unmix-paper-joss/paper.md

 ### Framework specific vs. framework agnostic

 _Open-unmix_ is developed in parallel for multiple frameworks to cover the largest number of users.
-Currently, we support PyTorch, NNabla, and Tensorflow which together can be considered a sufficient coverage for our purpose.
+Currently, we support PyTorch and NNabla.
 The _PyTorch_ version will serve as the reference version due to its simplicity and modularity.
 Likewise, the NNabla is close to the PyTorch code.
-The Tensorflow version will be released later when Tensorflow 2.0 is stable and will be more production-oriented (inference).
+We also develop a Tensorflow version which will be released later when Tensorflow 2.0 is stable and will be more production-oriented (inference).

 ### "MNIST-like"